bkoz/guestbook/README.md

 # guestbook
 A simple Kube uService based application that uses Java, JBoss EAP and MongoDB.

+This example assumes you have a working kube cluster.

 ## Node Configuration

 On each kube node, edit `/etc/sysconfig/docker` and add